demisto/content/docs/circle_build/README.md

 ![](artifacts_1.png)

 ## Run Unit Testing and Lint
-Run all relevant unit tests.
+Run all relevant unit tests of integrations and scripts.
 In master branch or due to changes to *CommonServerPython* all unit-tests will be triggered.

 ## Download Artifacts